 As a contribution to the current academic discussions on the well-received article of Michael Porter and Marc Kramer in Harvard Business Review in 2011, Prof. Josef Wieland and his team develop a concept of shared value creation that constitutes a firm as a nexus of stakeholders and discusses the related learning and legitimisation processes.
 Under this perspective and in the context of his governance economics, research addresses not only the consequences of the shared value approach for business practice, especially in the context of corporate social responsibility, but also its implications for the relationship between economy and society.
 By this approach, the research programme seeks to shed light on the understanding of the role and the nature of the firm in a globalised economy.

 At the beginning of 2014, the Leadership Excellence Institute Zeppelin (LEIZ) and the Wittenberg Center for Global Ethics (WZGE) launched a joint PhD programme.
 The programme has been supported by the Karl Schlecht Foundation (KSG) and awards scholarships to committed, internationally-minded PhD candidates interested in issues relating to good business management in a global context.

 Having been developed jointly by Prof Dr Josef Wieland and Prof Dr Dr Karl Homann, the programme constitutes the only platform of its kind for research in the field of business and corporate ethics.
 It combines:

 Expertise of leading businessethics scholars (Prof Dr Dr Karl Homann, Prof Dr Josef Wieland, Prof Dr Andreas Suchanek, and many others)

-The aim of the program is to produce theoretically grounded, yet practically relevant contributions toward responsible business management in the context of global competition, and thereby to shape the discourse within academia, corporations, and the general public.
+The aim of the programme is to produce theoretically grounded, yet practically relevant contributions towards responsible business management in the context of global competition, and thereby to shape the discourse within academia, corporations, and the general public.